 ABOUT WEATHERMAN LIAM DUTTON

-Liam Dutton is Channel 4 News' Weatherman and has 15 years of live broadcasting experience, on TV, radio and online, to millions of people.
+Liam Dutton is Channel 4 News' Weather Presenter and has 17 years of live broadcasting experience, on TV, radio and online, to millions of people.

 Previously, he worked for nine years as a Broadcast Meteorologist at the BBC Weather Centre in London, where he broadcast regionally, nationally and internationally.